jundalisay/spblist/content/en/research/smith/wealth-of-nations/book-5/chapter-1/part-1b.md

 In all those governments, military exercises went gradually into disuse among the people.

-12 The trade of a soldier was not a separate distinct trade.
+{{< s v="12" >}} The trade of a soldier was not a separate distinct trade.

 It was not the sole or principal occupation of any citizen.

 This was true from the ancient Greek and Roman republics to the first feudal governments.

 Every subject of the state considered himself as a soldier during many extraordinary occasions.

+### Division of Labor in the Military

-13 The art of war is certainly the noblest of all arts.
+{{< s v="13" >}} The art of war is certainly the noblest of all arts.

 In the progress of improvement, it necessarily becomes one of the most complicated.
-The mechanical and other arts connected to it determines its perfection.
+- The mechanical and other arts connected to it determines its perfection.

 To make it perfect, it should be the sole or principal occupation of a class of citizens.

-The division of labour is necessary for the improvement of this art as in every other art.
+The division of labour is:
+- necessary for the improvement of this art as in every other art, and
-The division of labour is naturally introduced by the prudence of individuals.
+- naturally introduced by the prudence of individuals.

 They find that they promote their private interest better by confining themselves to a particular trade than by exercising many.

 Only the state's wisdom can render the soldier's trade distinct from all others.

-A private citizen who spends his time in military exercises might=
+A private citizen who spends his time in military exercises might:
-    improve himself very much in them and amuse himself very well.
+- improve himself very much in them and
+- amuse himself very well.

 But he certainly would not promote his own interest.

 Only the state's wisdom can render it for his interest to give up most of his time to be a soldier.
     States did not always have this wisdom even when their existence required it.